 But, that is not always the case.
 When WordPress sites are compromised, there are higher chances that the hacker will delete the entire directory of backups.

 If all your backups are stored on the site server, then you are making a huge mistake.
 I always recommend making multiple backups of your site and store them separately from the site.
 Backups can not be deleted even if the site is compromised.

-Though it will take just a little bit more time to restore backups when stored on a different server or any cloud storage but it is safe.
+Though it will take just a little more time to restore backups when stored on a different server or any cloud storage, it is safe.
 There is no use of backups when you do not have them in need.
 The hacker may delete the entire WordPress directory that may include your backups etc.